Ramesh-Karu/geocon/README.md

 | q   | rotate left |
 | e   | rotate right |

-eleVR Player was developed by [eleVR](http://eleVR.com). eleVR is a project of the Communications Design Group and is supported by SAP.
-The contributors to the project are [@hawksley](https://github.com/hawksley) and [@amluto](https://github.com/amluto).

-It currently supports spherical video with equirectangular projections and spherical 3D video with top/bottom equirectangular projections. eleVR Player Master does not come bundled with any video files, but you can get two small demo `*.webm` files from the gh-pages branch, one for each projection.
-Alternatively, you can use your own spherical video or can download larger mp4 files from the [eleVR Downloads Page](http://elevr.com/downloads/).

 ### Support ###
 Using keyboard rotation controls, the player works on standard Firefox and Chrome on Windows, Mac, and Linux.
 It also runs on Safari (if webgl is enabled).
 I haven't tested it on other browsers.